Discover the Best Places to Visit in London: A City Steeped in History and Culture

 #1 Catch a discount ticket show in the West End

 The area around Leicester Square is where you can find a TKTs booth which sells popular shows at half price if there are any available seats for showings going on during the day.
 London as the most liveliest performance arts venues in all of Europe with fantastic Broadway musicals, dramas, comedy of theater that you can imagine happening anywhere around the world.
+Check out the TKTs site here fore more information on what’s available to see.
+Watching a performance on the West End is definitely one of the London bucket list experiences that you don’t want to miss when you visit the city.

 #2 Flea market shopping at Camden Lock and Market